 The key dependent variable will be the mean difference between RTs of the right hand minus left hand (dRT), which will be calculated for each number separately per participant and per number range.
 RTs will be measured as the time from the onset of the number presentation on the screen until the participant's response.
 A potential SNARC effect can be determined by regressing dRTs on the number magnitude (Fias et al., 1996).
 One regression will be calculated for each participant and for each number range.
 Our first dependent measure will be SNARC slopes resulting from the regression of dRTs on number magnitude, which represent the change in relative advantage of right-hand compared to left-hand responses in ms per increase by one in the number magnitude (the more negative the slope, the stronger the SNARC effect).
-Moreover, we will calculate smallest-number intercepts and mean-number intercepts (when relative magnitude of the numbers in both ranges is matched) as well as dRTs for critical numbers that are part of both number ranges (i.e., 4 and 5).
-An overview of how the following hypothesis tests can help us distinguish the scenarios is given in Table 1.
+Moreover, we will calculate smallest-number intercepts and mean number intercepts (when relative magnitude of the numbers in both ranges is matched, i.e., predicted dRTs for 0 in the 0-5 range vs. 4 in the 4-9 range in Experiment 1, and 1 in the 1-5 range [excluding 3] vs. 4 in the 4-8 range [excluding 6] in Experiment 2) as well as dRTs for critical numbers that are part of both number ranges (i.e., 4 and 5).
+An overview of how the following hypothesis tests can help us distinguish the six scenarios with different number representation shapes depending on the number mapping on the MNL and the strength of the SNARC effect is given in Table 1 Figures S1 and S2 and Table S1 (see Supplementary Material).